USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * This is the first release of the project.
-* The project's scope has changed sufficiently that any of the principal developers (PDs), their OPSEC officers, or anyone in their chains of command believe a new one ought to be filed.
+* The project's scope has changed sufficiently that any of the principal developers, their OPSEC officers, or anyone in their chains of command believe a new one ought to be filed.
 * It has been more than 1 year since the last time a major review has been done and the project is still active (material is being published to the public by ARL employees).
-* The PDs feel they have accomplished something of note and wish to get credit for it in their performance metrics.
+* The principal developer(s) feel they have accomplished something of note and wish to get credit for it in their performance metrics.

 ### <a name="37D9C8B4C17C11E6AE38003EE1B763F8"></a>Informal Approval